-Girls, there’s a lot of information bouncing around the internet suggesting how women should train to get that figure look.
+There’s a lot of information bouncing around the internet suggesting how women should train to get that figure look.
 A lot of it is really great.
-However, very few authors have put an entire program together for ya — one that tells you how to train, how to eat, and how to supplement.
+However, very are truly accurate and comprehensive — explaining how to train, how to eat, and how to supplement.

 To help you cut through all the nonsense, let’s get right down to it.
 Here’s a figure program that’s designed for results — whether you want to compete as a figure athlete, or just look and feel like one.

 I love this quote: